jaysonvirissimo/weighted_list/README.md

 # It acts like a proper Ruby collection should:
 list.map(&:to_s).map(&:capitalize).sort.join(', ') # => "Central, Eastern, Mountain, Pacific"

-# For when you'd like to provide your own entropy or cleanly test deterministically.
+# For when you'd like to provide your own entropy (perhaps for deterministic tests):
+# Just make sure the object you pass responds to `rand`
 class CustomRandomizer
   def rand(n)
     1.0